All Work

 Pathfinder: research pathway navigation for a map of science

-Pathfinder is a Nuxt 3 application that turns a global bibliometric map of scientific research communities into a navigable space.
-Users pick an origin community and a destination, the system finds the pathway between them, and an AI narrative explains the intellectual chain that connects the two.
+Pathfinder is a Syntheos product that turns a map-shaped knowledge base into a navigable space.
+A user picks an origin community and a destination, the system finds the pathway between them, and a generated narrative explains the intellectual chain that connects the two.

 Pathfinder: research pathway navigation for a map of science